etherwar/vtools/README.rst

         f'solidity is {solidity:.2f}, extent is {extent:.2f}, center is {center}')

-evaluating contours for usefulness with vtools.vimg:
+Evaluating contours for usefulness with vtools' vImg, vContour, and vContours classes:

     img = vImg("images/test.png")